peethree/machine-learning/README.md

 # mindhunter
-a script that trains a Decision Tree Classifier on a dataset of murder records
+scripts that train a variety of learning models on a dataset of murder records

 #

- I wanted to go over a murder database after having seen the tv show "Mindhunter" where an FBI agent is convinced the perpetrator must be of black ethnicity when all his victims are black.
+ I wanted to go over a murder data set after having seen the tv show "Mindhunter" where an FBI agent is convinced the perpetrator must be of black ethnicity when all his victims are black.

 #